-From September 20-23, 2011 DPOE held its first national Train-the-Trainer workshop.
-24 working professionals from the 6 regions of the United States came to the Library of Congress to learn how to teach digital preservation and become DPOE Trainers.
-DPOE Trainers provide digital preservation training events in communities throughout the country.
-Moving forward, DPOE will continue to hold Train-the-Trainer workshops to broaden the reach of the National Trainer Network.
-Since the network's creation, subsequent Train-the-Trainer events in Indiana and Illinois have expanded the network to 63 Topical Trainers.
+From September 20-23, 2011 DPOE held its first national Train-the-Trainer Workshop.
+Twenty-four working professionals from the six regions of the United States came to the Library of Congress to learn how to teach digital preservation and become Digital Preservation Topical Trainers.
+Topical Trainers then provide digital preservation training events in communities across the country.
+Moving forward, DPOE will continue to hold Train-the-Trainer Workshops to broaden the reach of the Trainer Network.
+Since the network's creation, subsequent Train-the-Trainer Workshops have been held in Alaska, California, Illinois, Indiana, Kentucky, and Mississippi in the United States, and Melbourne and Sydney in Australia, have expanded the network to 217 Digital Preservation Topical Trainers.

 Defining Training Needs

-To hone in on national digital preservation training needs, DPOE conducted a needs assessment survey in the Summer and Fall of 2010.
-868 archivists, librarians, information officers, corporate executives, and similar professionals responded to the survey.
+To hone in on national digital preservation training needs, DPOE conducted a needs assessment survey in the Summer and Fall of 2010, and again over the summer of 2014.
+In 2010, 868 archivists, librarians, information officers, corporate executives, and similar professionals responded to the survey.
 A significant number of them identified a need for practical digital preservation information and hands-on training.
 The results of the survey are available in an Executive Summary [PDF], as cross-tabulated questions [PDF], and are recorded by percentage [PDF].

 During the winter of 2010 DPOE reviewed the curricula of five digital preservation training providers: